Me1rem/Bank-of-America-Complaint-analysis/README.md

 The primary aim of this report is to analyze the data, identify patterns, and propose informed, data-driven recommendations that BoA can implement to effectively address and reduce customer complaints.

+## Data Methodology
+The dataset was cleaned with python, duplicates were eliminated, null values were removed and  analysis were carried out with python using its libraries
+A dashboard was prepared on Power BI, the wireframe was done with Figma.

+## Key Insights